Skip to main content

 Capacity Planning Best Practices

-There are few tricks you should have up your sleeve to make this process go smoothly.
+There are a few resource planning best practices you should have up your sleeve to ensure effective capacity planning:

 • Confirm your project scope: This may sound obvious, but it’s important.
 Be crystal clear about what your project’s all about—lay out the scope, goals, and what you’re aiming to deliver.
 The clearer the picture, the easier it is to figure out what you need.
 Be sure to confirm expectations and deliverables with stakeholders.

 • Dig deeper in your team assessment: Ensure that the skills of your team members align with the project requirements.
 Try to get an understanding of their workloads, skills, and availability.
-But take it one step further: Find out what people are interested in working on.
-You'll have a better outcome if you can match assignments with things people are passionate about working on.
+But take it one step further—find out what people are interested in working on.
+You’ll have a better outcome if you can match assignments with things people are passionate about.

-• Get your tech in order: Use project management tools to make your life easier.
-They help do resource planning, tweak plans in real-time, and stay on top of how everything's going.
-Watch how your project's rolling along and keep an eye on resource use.
+• Get your tech in order: Use capacity planning software to make your life easier.
+These tools help do resource planning, tweak plans in real-time, and stay on top of how everything’s going.
+Watch how your project’s rolling along and keep an eye on resource use.
 Be ready to shuffle things around if the project takes an unexpected turn.

 • Don't skip the retro: Once your project’s in the bag, take a look back.
 Ask your team for input on what worked and what didn’t.
 Use those lessons to make your next project even smoother.